harvardnlp/sent-conv-torch/README.md

 Training is done with 10-fold cross-validation and 25 epochs.
 If the data set comes with a test set, we don't do cross validation (but split training data 90/10 for the dev set).
 If the data comes with the dev set, we don't do additional preprocessing.

-There are four main model architectures we implemented, as described in Yoon's paper: `rand, static, nonstatic, multichannel`.
+There are four main model architectures we implemented, as described in Kim (2014): `rand, static, nonstatic, multichannel`.
   * `rand` initializes the word embeddings randomly and learns them.
   * `static` initializes the word embeddings to word2vec and keeps the weight static.
   * `nonstatic` also initializes to word2vec, but allows them to be learned.